michelelacorte/ForceTouch/README.md

 * **[Donate $2799]**: Go buddy, buy Macbook Pro for yourself!

-Of course, you can also choose what you want to donate, all donations are awesome!!
+Of course, you can also choose what you want to donate!
+All donations are awesome!!
+Follow this link [Donate](https://www.paypal.me/MicheleLacorte)!!

 <img align="left" src="https://s14.postimg.org/d26hxbbxt/ic_launcher.png">
 #v2.0.0 Big Update!!
 (Coming Soon)